HardenedBSD/gitlab-wiki/Secure-Binary-Update-Mechanism.md

 ### Goal 1 - Provide binary updates for base and kernel

 This can be achieved with base.txz and kernel.txz.
-We would combine both of these tarballs into a new tarball that contains metadata about files to skip (like `/etc/master.passwd`), obsoleted files, etc.
+We would combine both of these tarballs into a new tarball that contains metadata about files to skip (like `/etc/master.passwd`), obsoleted files, etc. Building the update archive will require `git`.

 Example tarball contents (in no particular order):
 * base.txz